spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_30.png)

 The index "atm" denotes the atmospheric free-stream conditions and the index "s" denotes the conditions at the stagnation point.
-A free-stream particle that impacts the stagnation point has two "forms" of energy that change along the way of the particle, thermal energy and kinetic energy (note that thermal energy is due to the random motion of particles, in all directions, while kinetic energy is due to the directed motion of particles).
-At the stagnation point, the velocity of the particles becomes zero.
-Please check that in eq.~(7), $T_\mathsf{atm}$ is really much smaller than $\frac{V_\infty^2}{2c_p}$ and can therefore be neglected
+A free-stream volume element that impacts the entry vehicle at the stagnation point has two "forms" of energy that change along its path, thermal energy and kinetic energy (note that thermal energy is due to the random motion of particles, in all directions, while kinetic energy is due to the directed motion of particles).
+At the stagnation point, the velocity of the volume element becomes zero.
+Please verify that in eq.~(7), $T_\mathsf{atm}$ is really much smaller than $\frac{V_\infty^2}{2c_p}$ and can therefore be neglected.

 ---